robaldis/universal-helm-chart/README.md

     # image
     image: nginx
     tag: 1.14.2
+    # type: LoadBalanacer # LoadBalanacer is the only special type
     port: 80 # this is the port that the application uses
+    # or
+    #portMap:
+    #  web: # just a name
+    #    external: 80
+    #    internal: 8080
+    #  atc: # just a name
+    #    external: 2222
+    #    internal: 2222

     env:
       key: value

+    secretEnv:
+      just-some-name:
+        name: Secret-name # reference the actual secret
+        key: actual-secret # reference the key in the secret

     storage:
       main: # name the storage, Nothing can have the same name in the namespace